|Course Length:||2 Years Full-Time|

 |Location:||St James', Manchester|

-- Join a subject area at Edge Hill University ranked top in the UK for overall satisfaction and organisation & management and in the top two in the UK for academic support and assessment & feedback in the National Student Survey 2016;
+- Join a subject area at Edge Hill University ranked top in the UK for overall satisfaction and organisation and management and in the top two in the UK for academic support and assessment and feedback in the National Student Survey 2016;

 - A programme delivered primarily in Manchester in collaboration with The North West Ambulance Service (NWAS) and accredited by the Health and Care Professions Council (HCPC);

 - Qualify as a paramedic to the required clinical, professional and academic standards.

 Paramedics are highly skilled practitioners who work in challenging, exciting and dynamic environments at the frontline of the NHS, ensuring patients are provided with the best possible care outside the hospital environment.
 The role requires knowledge and skills in areas such as anatomy and physiology, pharmacology, illness and disease, clinical assessment, legal and ethical issues and teamwork.
 This popular programme is taught primarily at our Manchester City Centre location and includes placements across the Greater Manchester area.
 It is for anyone seeking a career at the frontline of healthcare and enables you to apply for registration with the Health and Care Professions Council as a qualified paramedic.
 The programme also includes approximately three weeks of study at the Edge Hill University campus in Ormskirk.

 This course has taught me to grasp every opportunity and turn it into a learning experience.